shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/04-CSS Variables and Grid Systems/01-Learn CSS Variables by Building a Skyline/README.md

-# Project 11: Learn CSS by Building a Skyline
+# Project 11: Learn CSS Variables by Building a Skyline

  In this project I will be replicating the following HTML and CSS: